24 Must-Have Tools for Remote Workers

 When it comes to video conferencing, we cannot forget about Skype, can we?
 Well, Skype has been in the market since 2003 and has gained popularity in recent times.
 Skype provides you with some good quality video conferencing without churning much of your data.
 Plus, you can use it as your go-to messaging tool.
 You can share screens and enable live subtitles to cover more of the meetings you attend.
 It is cross-device compatible, and the best part is that it is free of cost.

 Another great option worth looking into.
 The unique selling point of this product is that the video freezes up(the most common complaint in video chat software) much less than any other software available in the market.
 This makes Join.me a really good choice for meetings on the go and also for screen sharing.

 A new yet promising player in the market.
 Whereby started in 2013 when it was called appear.in.
 In 2017 it spun out and revamped its outlook.
 What makes Whereby unique is that it is easy to use.
 It supports one-click join-in, up to 50 people in one meeting, custom branding, and floating real-time emojis on the go.

 We see real potential here with whereby.
 Don’t be surprised if Whereby becomes one of the biggest players in the market in a few years.

 5. Cisco Webex

 Another go-to online video conferencing tool that you can rely upon is the Cisco Webex platform.
 It’s free, easy to use, and comes with some major integrations like Outlook, Google, Office 365, and more.
 One of the biggest advantages of using this tool is that it has cross-device compatibility.
-This means that it allows you to host and join meetings through your laptop, tablet, or your mobile phones on the go without any hassle.
+This means that it allows you to host and join meetings through your laptop for remote work, tablet, or your mobile phones on the go without any hassle.

 Online chat apps have revolutionized the working standards of today’s companies.
 They are often regarded as replacing in-house emails.
 Chat apps have created a huge shift in internal communication.